BSrinivasChandra/DatabaseToWarehouse_Migration_Azure_Pipeline/Azure Data Factory/file.md

 <p align = 'center'><i>Linked Services.</i></p></br>

 **1. LOOKUP ACTIVITY:**
 This acticivity retrives all the table names along with its schema name associated with 'SalesLT' schema from Adventure Words Db in sql server.
-A key-value pair dictionary is generated and passed onto the further activity i.e.., ForEach.
+A key-value pair dictionary is generated conatining 'count' & 'value' then, passed onto the further activity i.e.., ForEach.
+> 'count' --> Total No.of Items
+  'value' --> List of dictionaries which consists SchemaName & TableName.
 </br><p align='center'>
   <img height =  500, src='LookUp Activity/Lookup_Setiitngs.png'>
 </p>